luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 MemoryPoolHandle pool() const;
 ```

-: Returns the currently used MemoryPoolHandle.
+Usage: Returns the currently used MemoryPoolHandle.

 <br>